Indang: Geography

+The municipality is situated in the central part of Cavite Province approximately 12 km from Tagaytay Ridge.

 Topography

 The topography of Indang is characterised by gently sloping or rolling terrain.
 Almost 40.36% of its total land area is within the slope grade of 3-8%, while 2,135 hectares is within the slope range of 8-15% which is characterised by undulating or sloping terrain.

 Elevation

 The land elevation ranges from 230 to 380 m above sea level.
 The land area is furthermore fairy well dissected by numerous creeks and streams that are deeply cut., characterised by steep and abrupt banks.
 Rivers, creeks and spring supply the water needed for both agricultural and households purposes.
 These rivers and creeks also serves as natural drainage into which storm water is discharged and flow in northern direction to discharged into either Manila Bay or Laguna de Bay.

 Climate

 Indang has a tropical climate (Köppen climate classification: Aw) with two pronounced seasons: wet season and dry season.
 Wet season covers the period from May to December of each year and dry season covers the period from January to April.
 Due to the rolling landscape of the town, the southern villages near the Mendez and Alfonso borders, due to high elevations and the nearness to Tagaytay, experience cooler temperatures as compared to those in the north, especially from November to February.